 Curriculum

-PlantsAll OEM trainees without an MPH or equivalent degree attend the UC Berkeley School of Public Health to obtain a master’s degree (MPH) through its Interdisciplinary Studies track (in some cases an MPH in Epidemiology or an MS or MPH in Environmental Health Sciences, but such exceptions should be discussed and approved by the Residency Program prior to application to the School of Public Health for its December 1 deadline).
+All OEM trainees without an MPH or equivalent degree attend the UC Berkeley School of Public Health to obtain a master’s degree (MPH) through its 11-month Interdisciplinary Studies track.
+In some cases an MPH in Epidemiology or an MS or MPH in Environmental Health Sciences may be considered but should be discussed and approved by the Residency Program prior to application to the School of Public Health for its December 1 deadline.

 Sample MPH Curriculum